nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * Steps 1b1-1b2 are repeated until a valid name is input by the Physiotherapist.
       <br>Use case resumes from step 2.<br>

 * 1c.
-PhysioPal detects that the client does not have a reminder set.
+PhysioPal detects that the client does not have a reminder note set.

     * 1c1.
 PhysioPal displays error message.
       <br>Use case ends.<br>